Annisa Ananda Nusyirwan: Miss Earth Indonesia 2014

 Annisa was crowned as Miss Earth Indonesia 2014 represented West Sumatera.

 Miss Earth 2014

-Annisa represented Indonesia at Miss Earth 2014 but she was unplaced.
+Annisa represented Indonesia at Miss Earth 2014 but was unplaced.

 Miss Eco International 2017

-Annisa was appointed as Miss Eco Indonesia 2017 and represented Indonesia at Miss Eco International 2017 pageant held in Egypt, at the event She entered Top 10 (6th placed) winning Best Eco Dresser, and also 2nd Runner-up Best National Costume.
+Annisa was appointed as Miss Eco Indonesia 2017 and represented Indonesia at Miss Eco International 2017 pageant held in Egypt.
+At the event, she was among the Top 10 (6th placed), winning Best Eco Dresser, and also 2nd Runner-up Best National Costume.